How to become a councillor

 If you are interested in standing as a parish councillor you will need to contact the election office or the clerk of your parish council.

-For contact details for the parish council clerks please go to the Mod.Gov website - Parish and Town Councils
+For contact details for the parish council clerks, please visit Mod.Gov website - Parish and Town Councils

 Qualification

-- A British subject or a citizen of the Irish Republic or the European Union and resident in the United Kingdom
+• A British, qualifying commonwealth, or European Union national with retained rights, and be resident in the United Kingdom

 What it means to become a councillor